CodyDeLaTorre/reading-notes/201/class1.md

 ### Variables in JS

-- A variable are containers that store values
+- A variable is containers that store values

 - Variables in JavaScript are important because they let you personalize code by being able to make anything a variable and make things dynamic